waliddev23/mapping_data/README : Convert LST GeoID Grid to TIFF Format.md

 Execute the notebook cells to process the grid file and output a GeoTIFF file in the desired location.

-# 🖼️ Examples

-1. Input GeoID Grid

-A sample grid file used as input for processing.

-2. Generated GeoTIFF

 # 💻 Technologies Used
 - Programming: Python